cerse/cerse.github.io/CerseMeetingHandBook.md

 ### Venue requirements

-First task is to have a good venue.
-A good venue should have where possible:
+Unless you intend your meeting to be a virtual your first task will be to find a good venue.
+A good venue should, where possible, have :

 * Capacity usually for up to around 50 people (registrations vary depending on time, day and location where the meeting will take place and advertising).
 * *Research Software Engineers* (RSEs) tend to carry laptops around so it would be nice to try to have an adequate number of power sockets and/or power extensions available.